Skip to content

 13. Little Cities

 Little Cities is the best city simulator game available on any VR platform, let alone Quest 2.
 It perfectly distills the formula down into a focused approach that emphasizes city management through design.
-Instead of getting bogged down in menus, the ebb and flow of your city will be determined by how you lay out the roads, key services and various elements provided to you.
+Instead of getting bogged down in menus, the ebb and flow of your city will be determined by how you lay out the roads, key services, and various elements provided to you.

 Little Cities is high on this list because it does all of this while being keenly aware of intelligent VR design.
 Everything in the game is designed to work optimally and intuitively in a VR headset.
 Every element feels well-considered and incredibly immersive.
 Even if you're not a fan of the city simulator genre, Little Cities is visually stunning and charming enough for anyone to enjoy.
-As you would expect, the game has also receive several post-launch content updates, including the Attractions Update, Sandbox Update, Snowy Island DLC and more.
+As you would expect, the game has also received several post-launch content updates, including the Attractions Update, Sandbox Update, Snowy Island DLC, and more.

 Read more: Little Cities Review / Little Cities Draws A Line In The Sandbox